Bloom syndrome: Presentation

 Although some persons with Bloom syndrome can struggle in school with subjects that require abstract thought, there is no evidence that intellectual disability is more common in Bloom syndrome than in other people.

 The most serious and frequent complication of Bloom syndrome is cancer.
 In the 281 persons followed by the Bloom Syndrome Registry, 145 persons (51.6%) have been diagnosed with a malignant neoplasm, and there have been 227 malignancies.
 The types of cancer and the anatomic sites at which they develop resemble the cancers that affect persons in the general population.
-The age of diagnosis for these cancers is earlier than for the same cancer in normal persons.
-And many persons with Bloom syndrome have been diagnosed with multiple cancers.
+The age of diagnosis for these cancers is earlier than for the same cancer in normal persons, and many persons with Bloom syndrome have been diagnosed with multiple cancers.
 The average life span is approximately 27 years.
-The most common cause of death in Bloom syndrome is from cancer.
+The most common cause of death in Bloom syndrome is cancer.
 Other complications of the disorder include chronic obstructive lung disease and type 2 diabetes.

 There are a variety of excellent sources for more detailed clinical information about Bloom syndrome.

 There is a closely related entity that is now referred to as Bloom-syndrome-like disorder (BSLD) which is caused by mutations in components of the same protein complex to which the BLM gene product belongs, including TOP3A, which encodes the type I topoisomerase, topoisomerase 3 alpha, RMI1, and RMI2.
 The features of BSLD include small size and dermatologic findings, such as cafe-au-lait spots, and the presence of the once pathognomonic elevated SCEs is reported for persons with mutations in TOP3A and RMI1.

 Bloom syndrome shares some features with Fanconi anemia possibly because there is overlap in the function of the proteins mutated in this related disorder.